SoftUni-Internal/interactive-content/EN/06-Forms/02-Controlled-Forms.md

 ```

-First, we create a class\-based component `SimpleForm`.
+First, we create a class-based component `SimpleForm`.

 In our return statement, we render a simple form with a **textbox** and a `Submit` button.